haruosuz/mgsa/references/mgsa.taxonomy.md

 Roth E Conrad # 1, Catherine E Brink # 1, Tomeu Viver 2 3, Luis M Rodriguez-R 4, Borja Aldeguer-Riquelme 1, Janet K Hatt 1, Stephanus N Venter 5, Ramon Rossello-Mora 6, Rudolf Amann 7, Konstantinos T Konstantinidis 8
 https://www.nature.com/articles/s41467-024-53787-0
 https://pmc.ncbi.nlm.nih.gov/articles/PMC11568254/
+To better describe and model these diversity patterns, it is imperative to understand what mechanisms underlie the creation and maintenance of sequence-discrete species and genomovars; that is, how members of a sequence-discrete unit cohere together.
+Several competing hypotheses based on functional differentiation (ecological species), recombination frequency (recombinogenic species), or variations of these hypotheses, have been advanced to explain the 95% ANI species gap (or the newer 99.5% ANI gap within species) [reviewed in refs.
+4,17,18].

+4.Konstantinidis, K. T. Sequence‐discrete species for Prokaryotes and other microbes: a historical perspective and pending issues. mLife10.1002/mlf2.12088 (2023).
+[DOI] [PMC free article] [PubMed]

+17.Shapiro, B. J. & Polz, M. F. Microbial speciation.
+Cold Spring Harb.
+Perspect.
+Biol.7, a018143 (2015).
+[DOI] [PMC free article] [PubMed] [Google Scholar]

+18.Fraser, C., Hanage, W. P. & Spratt, B. G. Recombination and the nature of bacterial speciation.
+Science315, 476–480 (2007).
+[DOI] [PMC free article] [PubMed] [Google Scholar]

 ## 2024-07-28